zkotti/fun-in-lockdown/guide.md

 Working outside is an option during the lockdown so even thogh you can't go to the gym, you can still go for a run, get some fresh air and power your Mental Health battaries.
 You need to stay active and not sink in your couch.
 Thiw is a chance to change the things you don't like about your life and yourself.

+Quarantine comes with many challenges regarding your health.
+It’s hard to maintain a balanced diet when you are home for most of the day, with a reduced social life and not much to do.
+That can lead to decreased productivity  and a pessimistic attitude to life.
+That’s why it is important to keep taking care of yourself.
+Learn to appreciate the value of sleep and don’t forget to go out for a walk or a quick run at least once a day.
+Create a daily routine that you enjoy to follow and learn to love your body and yourself.

+Check out [health.gov]( https://health.gov/myhealthfinder/topics/health-conditions/diabetes/eat-healthy#:~:text=A%20healthy%20eating%20pattern%20can%20help%20keep%20you%20healthy.&text=Making%20smart%20food%20choices%20can,Heart%20disease), [medicalnewstoday.com]( https://www.medicalnewstoday.com/articles/322268), [everydayhealth.com]( https://www.everydayhealth.com/diet-nutrition/importance-healthy-eating-habits/) to learn why you need o stay healthy and how.

+Also [greatist.com]( https://greatist.com/fitness/best-health-fitness-apps#other) has may apps to suggest depending on your food and fitness interests.
+Check it out and start living your new life.

 Source: <https://www.foundationforpn.org/living-well/lifestyle/#:~:text=Being%20healthy%20should%20be%20>

 ---